 Low Capacity: Medium Capacity: High Capacity: Up to 10,000 tons per year (TPY).
 10,000 to 50,000 TPY.
 Common in Over 50,000 TPY.
-Found in large, Typically used in smaller markets or regions with limited access to medium-sized markets or countries with moderate used oil industrialized countries or regions with well-established used oil. recovery infrastructure. used oil recovery systems.
+Found in large, Typically used in smaller markets medium-sized markets or industrialized countries or or regions with limited access to countries with moderate used oil regions with well-established used oil. recovery infrastructure. used oil recovery systems.